 Shown above, is the screenshot of Start Screen in Windows 8.1, and it clearly shows that you can group the tiles and give the name to a group.
 As an example, we created a group “Native Apps” in the left and “Entertainment” as another group in the right.
-So lets call it the fixed layout.
+So let’s call it the fixed layout.
 It means, we want only this layout or in other words, no user should be able to make changes to it.
-So lets see how to get this fixed layout.

 Specify a Fixed Start Screen Layout for Users in Windows 8.1

 1. Firstly, open the Windows PowerShell as administrator and paste the following command to export the above shown Start Screen layout into an XML file:

 Export-StartLayout -path <Output XML file path> -As XML